gruntjs-updater/grunt-deploy-site/README.md

 # grunt-deploy-site

-> Grunt plugin that leverages git to deploy a web site
+> Grunt plugin that deploys files to a remote git repository

 ## Getting Started
 This plugin requires Grunt `~0.4.5`